Lord’s Library editors offer a Matthew 17:21 meaning with commentary on why the verse is missing from new Bible versions, for your edification.

 And it’s gone.
 Why?

-Because Codex Vaticanus and Codex Sinaiticus, the two 4th-century Alexandrian manuscripts that undergird the modern critical Greek text (Nestle-Aland/UBS), omit the verse.
+Because Codex Vaticanus and Codex Sinaiticus, the two 4th-century Alexandrian Manuscripts that undergird the modern critical Greek text (Nestle-Aland/UBS), omit the verse.
 Modern scholars call them the “earliest and best,” even though the vast majority of Greek manuscripts, Latin copies, and ancient lectionaries include Matthew 17:21.
 The Textus Receptus, which the King James Bible follows, preserves the verse because it aligns with the manuscript tradition that God used throughout Church history.

 It seems to us that this verse was removed because of a misplaced allegiance to a small minority of unreliable manuscripts.
 The verse is echoed in Mark 9:29, where Jesus says: “And he said unto them, This kind can come forth by nothing, but by prayer and fasting.”